ctkelley/SIAMFANLEquations.jl/README.md

 The linear solvers are tuned to communicate well with nonlinear solvers.
 My old Matlab codes are a good illustration of this idea.
 My [new Mablab codes](https://ctk.math.ncsu.edu/knl.html) were designed in response to the need to do this better than I had been.
 In particular, the linear solver and the matrix-vector/preconditioner-vector product function need information on the nonlinear iteration and any precomputed data.
 While I could use global variables (and did in Kel95) and put these things in a module to simplify the interface, I won't do that anymore.
 Global varaibles make debugging harder and break parallelism.
 I like to avoid them.

-The algorithms, listed by book chapter __are__
+The algorithms, listed by book chapter are

-   - Chapter 1: Newton-Armijo and Pseudo-transient continuation for scalar equations: nsolsc.jl and ptcsolsc.jl
+   - Chapter 1: Newton-Armijo and Pseudo-transient continuation for scalar equations: __nsolsc.jl__ and __ptcsolsc.jl__

-        - Codes: __Done!__, Notebook: __Done!__
-   - Chapter 2: Newton-Armijo and Pseudo-transient continuation for systems with direct linear solvers: nsol.jl and ptcsol.jl
+   - Chapter 2: Newton-Armijo and Pseudo-transient continuation for systems with direct linear solvers: __nsol.jl__ and __ptcsol.jl__

-        - Codes: __Done!__, Notebook: __Done!__
-   - Chapter 3: Newton-Armijo and Pseudo-transient continuation for systems with iterative linear solvers: nsoli.jl and ptcsoli.jl
+   - Chapter 3: Newton-Armijo and Pseudo-transient continuation for systems with iterative linear solvers: __nsoli.jl__ and __ptcsoli.jl__

-       - Codes: __Done!__, Notebook: __Done!__
-   - Chapter 4: Anderson acceleration: aasol.jl
+   - Chapter 4: Anderson acceleration: __aasol.jl__

-        - Codes: __Done!__, Notebook: __Done!__
-   - Chapter 5: Case studies:
-       - Codes: __Conductive-Radiative heat transfer and continuation for H-equation done.__
+   - Chapter 5: Case studies:  __Conductive-Radiative heat transfer and continuation for H-equation.__

 ## Test Problems